Left–Right Coalition Movement: 1945 Moscow Conference

-During the Moscow Conference of December 1945, conflict between political left-wingers and right-wingers intensified over the issue of the proposed four-power trusteeship.
-From the left-wing, Pak Hon-yong announced a statement in support of the trusteeship, while the right-wing censored Pak's statement and initiated an anti-trusteeship movement, which was led by Kim Gu and Syngman Rhee.
+During the Moscow Conference of December 1945, conflict between the left and right intensified over the issue of the proposed four-power trusteeship.
+From the left-wing, Pak Hon-yong announced a statement in support of the trusteeship, while the right-wing censored Pak's statement and initiated an anti-trusteeship movement, which was led by Kim Ku and Syngman Rhee.
 On 27 December, the day after the conference ended, Kim Kyu-sik stated his disapproval of the trusteeship, but he eventually admitted the inevitability of the trusteeship.
-An Jae-hong was also initially against the trusteeship but later acquiesced.
-Within the Korea Democratic Party, Song Jin-woo insisted on being prudent about the trusteeship and met Kyeong-kyo Jang at 10 p.m. on 29 December but was assassinated on the 30th by Hyunwoo Han.
+Ahn Chai-hong was also initially against the trusteeship but later acquiesced.
+Within the Korea Democratic Party, Song Jin-woo insisted on being prudent about the trusteeship and met with the KPG at their headquarters at 10 p.m. on 29 December.
+However, the following day, Song was assassinated by Han Hyeon-wu, a member of the right-wing terrorist organization the White Shirts Society.

 On January 8, the leaders of the four Korean political parties (Korea Democratic Party, National Association, Communist Party of Korea, People's Party of Korea), with Lyuh Woon-hyung from the People's Party of Korea, as well as the provisional government, gathered and discussed the trusteeship.
 They recognized that the Moscow Conference had secured the independence of Korea.
 Thus, trusteeship should be solved by the government to be established in the future.
 This meeting was significant, since it not only saw agreement between the major parties of the left and right wings after independence, but also a formal agreement between the left and right regarding the decisions of the Moscow Conference.
 However, this agreement was revoked less than a day later, because of the opposition to it by the conservatives of the Korea Democratic Party and moderate politicians of the provisional government.
 It now seemed to be impossible to find a compromise between the supporters and opponents of the trusteeship,.